“My benefit payment rate, including disability premiums, will be protected if I have to claim universal credit”

 The government has introduced protection from natural migration for some claimants -

 - with effect from 16 January 2019, if you are entitled to a legacy benefit that includes a severe disability premium (SDP), or have been within the last month, then you will not be able to claim universal credit.
-Instead, you will remain on legacy benefits until you are moved onto universal credit through the managed migration process (due to be piloted from July 2019 and started in full from November 2020);
+Instead, you will remain on legacy benefits until you are moved onto universal credit through the managed migration process (currently being piloted and scheduled for full roll out from November 2020);

 NB - if you are getting a severe disability premium and mistakenly claim universal credit after 16 January 2019 so that your legacy benefits stop, seek advice or contact the DWP universal credit SDP team on 0800 181 4049, who should help to put you back on your legacy benefits.

 - in addition, the managed migration pilot regulations, that commence for most purposes from 24 July 2019, include provision to award additional payments to people who were previously entitled to a severe disability premium and have since moved to universal credit; the flat rate 'transitional SDP amount' ranges between £120 and £405 for each assessment period since the move to universal credit - the previous transitional SDP amount rates in the draft version of the regulations have been increased by the DWP as a result of the case R (TP, AR and SXC) v SSWP.
 Payments will be converted into a transitional element after a date determined by the Secretary of State (paragraphs 1 to 6 of the new schedule 2 to the Universal Credit (Transitional Provisions) Regulations 2014).

 Tip: If you are not fully compensated for losses, or after an award of transtional SDP amounts, you can only challenge the decision by taking individual or group legal action, for example as has happened with the challenges in the case of R (TP and AR) v SSWP and R (TD, AD and IM) v SSWP.